 The Solti Conducting Fellow: The Sir Georg Solti Conducting Award

-- Applicants should not be older than 38 years of age as of January 15, 2017.
+- Applicants should not be older than 36 years of age as of the January 15, 2024 submission deadline.

 Solti U.S. Career Assistance Awards